-Since you haven't added any answers yet, Spoke will ask you if you'd like to create a request.
-Select "Yes."
-This will send you into an expanded review of your request.
+Because your knowledge base is (mostly) empty, askSpoke will ask if you'd like to create a request.
+Select Yes.
+This will take you into the expanded request view.

-- Beside "Write a reply", click on the "+" button.
+- Beside Write a reply, click the + button.

 - Turn on Automate this reply.
 Since you asked the question askSpoke assumes you don't know the answer, so this is automatically switched off.